QUALITY CHIMNEY LINER SOLUTIONS

 Wood-Burning Chimneys

-Wood-burning fireplace liners are an important component of any wood-burning fireplace system.
-They are designed to protect the surrounding structure of the chimney and home from the high temperatures generated by the fire.
+Wood-burning fireplace liners are designed to protect the surrounding structure of the chimney and home from the high temperatures generated by the fire.
 The most common materials used to construct wood-burning fireplace liners include clay tile, cast-in-place concrete, and stainless steel.

 Cast-in-place concrete